melindahiggins2000/web2/_posts/2014-12-08-GetDataFromTwitter.md

 image: wordcloud_nursing_sm.png
 ---

-This post describes how to set-up a developer account with Twitter; create a Twitter application to generate a key and token for your API; write R code to use this API to pull tweets from Twitter on a given key word or words;  parse the tweets; and then create a word cloud to illustrate a data mining visualization graphic.
+This post describes how to:
+* set-up a developer account with Twitter;
+* create a Twitter application to generate a key and token for your API;
+* write R code to use this API to pull tweets from Twitter on a given key word or words;
+* parse the tweets; and
+* then create a word cloud to illustrate a data mining visualization graphic.

 <!--more-->

 ## First - set-up a developer account with Twitter

 In order to submit data requests to Twitter, you need a developer account.
-Go to Twitter Developers <https://dev.twitter.com/>, aka.
+Go to [Twitter Developers](https://dev.twitter.com/), aka.
 Fabric.

 ![center]({{ site.url }}/figs/2014-12-08-GetDataFromTwitter/fabric1.png)